crystal-lang/crystal-book/using_the_compiler/README.md

 **Common options:**

+* `--project-name=NAME`: Set the project name.
+The default value is extracted from `shard.yml` if available.
+In case no default can be found, this option is mandatory.
+* `--project-version=VERSION`: Set the project version.
+The default value is extracted from current git commit or `shard.yml` if available.
+In case no default can be found, this option is mandatory.
 * `--output=DIR, -o DIR`: Set the output directory (default: `./docs`)
 * `--canonical-base-url=URL, -b URL`: Set the [canonical base url](https://en.wikipedia.org/wiki/Canonical_link_element)